Edb83/penny-for-your-thoughts/README.md

 - Ability to enlarge images by clicking on them, and to scroll through a pop-up gallery of images in full aspect ratio.
 Clicking outside viewing area (or swiping up/down on mobile) returns visitor to the normal gallery
 - Within pop-up gallery, user can view thumbnails of all images and use the mouse wheel or swipe to scroll through
 - Names of each image are included at bottom of pop-up gallery, providing some context for each scene and enabling visitors to ask specific questions of the photographer
+- All images have an appropriate `alt` entry to accomodate screen reading software
 - Image sizes are all below 300kb for faster loading, while preserving FHD resolution to showcase their quality

 **7. Signup**